dedee/kompack/README.md

         println("Encoded address book into ${jsonString.length} chars")
         // Encoded address book into 179 chars

 For sure, its binary and no more readable/editable.
-So it depends on your usecase.
+So it depends on your use case.

 ## Low level API